Attorneys for People Injured in Daseke Trucking Accidents

 Contact information for Daseke, Inc. include:

 Daseke is an LTL (less than truckload) carrier, meaning the company delivers mixed freight.
-This type of trucking is opposite a Truckload (LT) carrier that delivers trucks containing similar products, goods, and materials to multiple locations.
+This trucking type is opposite a Truckload (LT) bearer that delivers trucks containing similar products, goods, and materials to multiple locations.

 Accidents involving some subsidiaries of Daseke, Inc. include over the last few years: